nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing.md

 {{#> callout type='note' }}

-You must never deploy bundles using the RuntimeHarness API.
-You must always use `@Deploy` annotations to do this.
-However this can be useful when writing custom features but use it with care.
+You should never deploy bundles using the RuntimeHarness API.
+Always use `@Deploy` annotations to do this.
+It can be useful when writing custom features but it should be used with care.

 {{/callout}}

 ### Jetty Feature

-The main purpose of this feature is to start a Jetty server embedded in Nuxeo Test Server before the tests are launched and stop it at the end of the tests.
+Starts a Jetty server embedded in the Nuxeo Test Server before the tests are launched and stops it at the end of the tests.
 This feature extends the Runtime feature and adds the `nuxeo-runtime-jetty-adapter` to the deployments.

 #### Requirements

-The Jetty feature requires Runtime Feature
+Requires Runtime Feature

 #### Configuration

 *   `@Jetty` - configures the Jetty server
-    *   String host default "localhost" - the host to bind to.
+    *   String `host` default "localhost" - the host to bind to.
-    *   int port default 8080 - the port to bind to.
+    *   int `port` default 8080 - the port to bind to.
-    *   String config - optional attribute to specify a custom jetty.xml configuration file.
+    *   String `config` - optional attribute to specify a custom jetty.xml configuration file.
-    *   boolean propagateNaming default false - allow runtime fixture get access to the web-app naming context
+    *   boolean `propagateNaming` default false - allow runtime fixture get access to the web-app naming context

-If no custom configuration is specified the default one will be used (that also contains data-source JNDI bindings for various Nuxeo services).
+If no custom configuration is specified the default will be used (which also contains data-source JNDI bindings for various Nuxeo services).

 #### Injectable Objects